 Some children display ODD symptoms either at home, in school, or with friends.
 Severe cases of ODD involve these behaviors in all three settings.

-Dr. Messina specializes in evaluating and treating ODD in children and teens.
+Dr. Messina & Associates specialize in evaluating and treating ODD in children and teens.
 After performing a complete psychological evaluation, he discusses your child’s best treatment options with you.

 ODD treatment depends on the age of your child and the severity of the disorder.
-Dr. Messina usually recommends a combination of parent behavioral training and individual and family therapy.
+The providers usually recommend a combination of parent behavioral training and individual and family therapy.

 He uses cognitive behavioral therapy (CBT) to help children with ODD learn to control anger and impulses and communicate more effectively.

 With early diagnosis and treatment, you can prevent future problems related to ODD.
-If your child displays defiant and vindictive behaviors toward peers and authority figures, call the office of Dr. Michael Messina or book an appointment online today.
+If your child displays defiant and vindictive behaviors toward peers and authority figures, call the office of Dr. Messina & Associates or book an appointment online today.